codec-xyz/photo_frame_manager/readme.md

 These settings are saved directly into the scene file, and all generated assets (materials, meshes, textures) are saved into the "Assets/PhotoFramesAutoGenerated" folder.

+### Bake Settings

 **Bake Texture Size** - the target size of the baked textures.
 Some texture might be smaller to reduce size

 **Photo Margin** - extra colored area around photos to prevent texture bleeding; measured in pixels

+**Scale Photo Margin** - Scales the photo margin down when baked textures are below the specified baked texture size

+**Join Duplicate Photos** - Joins duplicate photos in baked texture

+**Scale Resolution By Size** - Scales the resolution of photos based on their scale.
+Resolution starts being lowered at the maximum value and stops at the minimum value.
+Photos with resolution full are skipped

+**Resolution Max Major Size** - Photo frames set to \"Use Scene Settings\" will use this resolution value

+### Advanced Settings

 **Texture Fit** - sorting prioritization (spacial sorting for better mipmap streaming vs fewer textures)
 - 0 - sorted for better mipmap streaming
 - 1 - sorted for fewer textures

-**Skyline Max Spread** - a parameter to the pack algorithm.
-Its functionality is hard to explain without an explanation of the pack algorithm.
+**Estimated Pack Efficiency** - Expected packing efficiency used when sorting

 A link to the paper about the packing algorithm used is linked below.

+**Skyline Max Spread** - a parameter to the pack algorithm

+**Overhang Weight** - a parameter to the pack algorithm

+**Neighborhood Waste Weight** - a parameter to the pack algorithm

+**Top Waste Weight** - a parameter to the pack algorithm

+### Texture Settings

+These are named the same as Unity's texture import settings.
+The docs are found here https://docs.unity3d.com/Manual/class-TextureImporter.html

 ![](PreviewImages~/Window002.png)